babydreamsy94/STREAM-SUITE/README.md

 ### Supported Environment

-The verified target for Stream Suite 4.0 is Streamer.bot v1.0.7 on Windows.
+The verified target for StreamFolk 4.0 is Streamer.bot v1.0.7 on Windows.

 Streamer.bot setups running through Linux compatibility layers, macOS workarounds, alpha builds, or later schema versions may behave differently and are not guaranteed by this release.